CommunityNHS IVF Eligibility CalculatorAbout us

 What’s an integrated care board (ICB) and why do they matter?

-An integrated care board (ICB) works in partnership with other NHS organisations (like NHS hospitals and GPs) in your area to deliver health services that meet the needs of your local community.
+If you live in England, an integrated care board (ICB) works in partnership with other NHS organisations (like NHS hospitals and GPs) in your area to deliver health services that meet the needs of your local community.

 But the most important thing to know about ICBs is that they manage the NHS budget in your region — deciding what services, including fertility treatment, should be funded and to what extent.
 Currently, there are 42 ICBs across England.